SvenChmie/CO_doc_test/get-started/run-a-job.md

 {% hint style="info" %}
 - Jump to [creating a job from the command line](https://docs.clusterone.com/v1.0/docs/run-a-job#section-run-a-job-with-the-cli)

-- Or log into the [Matrix](https://clusterone.com/matrix), click on your project and select \"Create Job\".
+- Or log into the [Matrix](https://clusterone.com/matrix), click on your project and select "Create Job".
 Follow the instructions in the wizard.

 {% endhint %}